permguard/permguard/site/content/docs/0.1/developer-guide/initializing-workspace.md

 }
 ```

-Finally, initialize the working directory and associate it with a Permguard `remote` server:
+Finally, initialize the workspace and associate it with a Permguard `remote` server:

 ```bash
  permguard init